Rubik Tables and Object Rearrangement: Introduction

+The Rubik Table results, with the extensions, turn out to be fairly powerful in helping boost the asymptotic efficiency of algorithms for solving object rearrangement tasks.
+In the stack rearrangement problem (Fig.~\ref{figure:stack-ex}), $nd$ items are stored in $n$ stacks of capacity $d$ each.
+With a buffer stack of depth $d$, we are to sort the items by type ($n$ of these, $d$ each) or by their unique labels using stack pop-push operations.
+We use \usr (resp., \lsr) as shorthand for the colored (resp., labeled) stack rearrangement problem.
+For \usr and \lsr, through simulating column and row shuffles using a series of specially crafted stack pop-push operations, it is possible to apply a version of the Rubik Table results to derive an algorithm that requires only $O(nd)$ number of pop-pushes when $d \le n^{\frac{m}{2}}$ for an arbitrary fixed $m > 0$.
+This suggests that the polynomial-time algorithm computes $O(1)$-optimal solutions for these settings.
+Previously, the best upper bound \cite{HanStiBekYu2017} incurs an additional logarithmic factor.

+In a similar vein, but to an apparently different problem, the Rubik Table theorems also apply to improving polynomial time multi-robot motion planning (\mrmp) algorithms.
+In the context of the current work, \emph{motion} refers to discrete time synchronous motion of many robots in a grid-like environment.
+To our knowledge, no polynomial time algorithms exist prior to \cite{Yu18RSS,demaine2019coordinated} that provide guaranteed solution makespan optimality for \mrmp.
+Through simulating column/row shuffles using more rudimentary multi-robot motion primitives, a version of the Rubik Table result gives rise to an expected $O(1)$-optimal solution for arbitrary fixed dimensions, computed in low polynomial time \cite{Yu18RSS}.
+Using this expected $O(1)$-optimal solution, an $O(1)$-optimal solution can be constructed as well.
+In this study, we highlight the application of Rubik Table to \mrmp and describe a new and improved expected $O(1)$-optimal algorithm for \mrmp.

 In the robotics domain, our study relates to multi-object rearrangement tasks, which may be carried out using mobile robots \cite{ben1998practical,garrett2015ffrob,havur2014geometric} or fixed robot arms \cite{krontiris2015dealing,krontiris2016efficiently, han2018complexity,huang2019large}.
-Clearly a challenging task and motion planning problem in the general setting \cite{huang2019large}, even the combinatorial aspect of object rearrangement is shown to be computationally hard in multiple problems in seemingly simple setups \cite{han2018complexity}.
+Clearly a challenging task and motion planning (TAMP) problem in the general setting \cite{huang2019large}, even the combinatorial aspect of object rearrangement is shown to be computationally hard in multiple problems in seemingly simple setups \cite{han2018complexity}.
 A multi-arm rearrangement problem is recently explored \cite{shome2018fast}.
 In a more abstract setting, multi-object rearrangement has also been studied under the PushPush line of problems \cite{demaine2001pushing, demaine2000pushpush}.
-More broadly, object rearrangement problems are connected to multi-robot motion planning problems\cite{erdmann1987multiple,spiralris1984coordinating,solovey2016hardness,Yu18RSS} and the problem of navigation among movable obstacles \cite{wilfong1991motion,stilman2008planning,van2009path}.
-Lastly, as a sorting problem, our study share some similarities with sorting networks \cite{ajtai1983,west1993sorting}.
+More broadly, object rearrangement problems are connected to multi-robot motion planning problems \cite{erdmann1987multiple,kornhauser1984coordinating, solovey2016hardness,Yu18RSS,demaine2019coordinated} and the problem of navigation among movable obstacles \cite{wilfong1991motion,stilman2008planning,van2009path}.
+Lastly, as a sorting problem, our study shares some similarities with sorting networks \cite{ajtai1983,west1993sorting}.
+Indeed, results on sorting networks can be applied to solve object rearrangement problems.